zwave-js/node-zwave-js/docs/api/driver.md

 	 * Default: true
 	 */
 	changeNodeStatusOnMissingACK?: boolean;
-	/** Sets the number of milliseconds after which a transaction expires.
-When the expiration timer elapses, the transaction promise is rejected. */ expire?: number;
+	/** Sets the number of milliseconds after which a message expires.
+When the expiration timer elapses, the promise is rejected with the error code `Controller_MessageExpired`. */ expire?: number;
-	/** Internal information used to identify or mark this transaction */ tag?: any;
 }
 ```